Understanding Criteria for EB-1A Visa Category

 4. Patents or Innovations: Documentation of patents granted to the applicant or descriptions of innovations that have made a significant impact in their field, especially in technology or engineering.

-5. Evidence of High Salary: Pay stubs, tax returns, or employment contracts that demonstrate the applicant’s high salary relative to others in their field, indicating their exceptional status.
+5. Evidence of High Salary: Pay stubs, tax returns, federal income tax return, audited financial statement, or employment contracts that demonstrate the applicant’s high salary relative to others in their field, indicating their exceptional status.

 Documents Showing National or International Recognition

 Demonstrating sustained acclaim is critical for an EB-1A application.
-Applicants should provide evidence of their recognition at a national or international level.
+Applicants should provide documentary evidence and evidence demonstrating their recognition at a national or international level.
 This documentation may include:

 1. Letters of Recommendation: Strong, detailed letters from experts in the field who can attest to the applicant’s extraordinary ability and contributions.
 These letters should ideally come from individuals with established reputations, such as university professors, industry leaders, or peers who can provide context about the applicant’s work.